Lior12321/clickTheRightButtonGame/README.md

 > This project was created as part of a personal initiative to learn embedded systems through practical, hands-on work.
 > Developed by **Lior Masas**, 2025.

 ---

-## ✅ Future Improvements

-- Add a score display (using an LCD or 7-segment display)
-- Implement multiple difficulty levels
-- Add sound or vibration feedback
-- Use interrupts for improved responsiveness

----